Last updated on April 7th, 2019

 However, these are the typical costs in St. Petersburg:

 Metro ride – 45 rub ($0.8)

 Lunch in a budget place – 250 rub

 Dinner in a nice restaurant – 1200 rub pp

 I also wrote a separate post about prices in St. Petersburg or Moscow, so you can read it here >>>

 Getting to St. Petersburg from the Airport

-In case you’re on budget, there is a public bus, which goes directly to the metro station Moskovskaya (just a few stops away from the city centre)
+In case you’re travelling on a budget, there is a public bus, which goes directly to the metro station Moskovskaya (just a few

 Hopefully, this guide to St. Petersburg, Russia was useful for you!
 Please, don’t hesitate to ask any questions in the comments (or by messaging us directly) and please, spread the word and save this pin about the ultimate guide to St. Petersburg, Russia on Pinterest!